Docs

 // _worker.ts - the edge SSR entry

-import { toFetchHandler } from "@nifrajs/core"
+import { toFetchHandler } from "@nifrajs/core/server"

 import { createWebApp } from "@nifrajs/web"